 What should I communicate to students, parents, and teachers?

 Some parents might not be familiar with Chromebooks and how they differ from other computers.
 Consider sending an email to parents to explain how these devices work and how to assist students at home.

 Display your school’s code of conduct on device desktops

 Many schools post a digital code of conduct in their classrooms as a regular reminder to students of rules and expectations for device usage.
 For e-distance learning days, you can set a custom wallpaper for student accounts displaying their code of conduct as a regular reminder at home.

 For details, see Device wallpaper image.

 Google offers parents many of the same content management tools for home that admins use at school.
-By creating a Family Link account for kids, parents can set restrictions on web content, approve apps and extensions, and set time limits for their kids’ devices - all from the Family Link app on their mobile phone.
-They can even add a G Suite school account for a Family Link user on a Chromebook so students can access their schoolwork using apps and websites like Google Classroom that require a school sign-in - all while parents keep an eye on their kids online.
+By creating a Family Link account for children, parents can set restrictions on web content, approve apps and extensions, and set time limits for their children's devices - all from the Family Link app on their mobile phone.
+They can even add a school account for a Family Link user on a Chromebook so students can access their schoolwork using apps and websites like Google Classroom that require a school sign-in - all while parents keep an eye on their children online.

-Adding a school account for a Family Link user does not change anything about the student’s G Suite account or give parents access to school information - it simply enables students to sign in to apps, websites, and extensions using their school account while operating under the parent’s supervision at home.
-Apps and extensions are installed for the child’s Family Link account (not the school account), so parents maintain full control over their kid’s at-home experience and the school account remains unaffected.
+Adding a school account for a Family Link user does not change anything about the student’s Google Workspace account or give parents access to school information - it simply enables students to sign in to apps, websites, and extensions using their school account while operating under the parent’s supervision at home.
+Apps and extensions are installed for the child’s Family Link account (not the school account), so parents maintain full control over their children's at-home experience and the school account remains unaffected.